-Site Soils: Granular fill observed in the test pits could potentially be used for structural fill, but should be evaluated at the time of construction.
-Native soils are fine grained (principally silt and clay) making them are moisture sensitive and would be difficult to use as structural fill unless conditioned to optimum moisture content.
+Site Soils: Observed fill and native soils are fine grained (principally silt and clay) making them are moisture sensitive and would be difficult to use as structural fill unless conditioned to optimum moisture content.
 Optimum moisture is considered within about +/- 2 percent of the moisture content required to achieve the maximum density per the ASTM D-1557 test method.
 If moisture content is higher or lower than optimum, soils would need to be dried or wetted prior to placement as structural fill.